Looking for Ways to Help Support California Wildfire Victims?

 In the face of most tragedies, major organizations like the American Red Cross, Salvation Army, United Way, Feeding America, The Humane Society, and Samaritan’s Purse often take donations.

-Currently, each of the above organizations are helping with Hurricane Helene relief efforts, but there are many other worthy organizations worth checking out.
+Currently, each of the above organizations are helping with the California wildfires and Hurricane Helene relief efforts, but there are many other worthy organizations worth checking out.
 See a short list below.

 Be wary of scams.